Sanibel Island Vacation Rentals

 Enjoy a picnic lunch and then take a photo with the Sanibel Lighthouse in the background.
 Stroll along the 15 miles of pristine beaches or enjoy the 22-mile network of bike paths and see the sights of the island.
 Spend time exploring Sanibel’s fauna and flora at the renowned J.N.
 Ding Darling National Wildlife Refuge, the Bailey-Matthews National Shell Museum and Sanibel-Captiva Conservation Foundation.
 The island’s past is on display at Sanibel Historical Museum & Village.
 And don’t forget about the countless fabulous restaurants on the island.

-Many couples also consider getting married on Sanibel Island because of its untouched natural beauty and laid-back atmosphere.
+Many couples also consider getting married on Sanibel Island because of its untouched natural beauty and laid-back, romantic atmosphere.
 If you’re interested in tying the knot on Sanibel, let our Royal Shell Vacation Planners know and they will put you in touch with the right people.

 Plan a trip and see what you’d like to do during your vacation – fishing, boating, shelling, shopping, dining or exploring.
 We think you’ll agree – there is no place like Sanibel Island.
 If you need recommendations of things to do, our Royal Shell Vacation Planners are happy to give you some ideas.
 We live and work here, too, so we know the area well.
 No one knows the island and Sanibel Island vacation rentals better than we do.